 The better parent standard comes into play when a parent requests sole custody.
 Essentially, the judge has to be convinced that one parent is better than the other, which can be difficult to prove.
 To best prepare for your child custody hearing, be sure to find out what courts in your state are looking for and consult with your lawyer about how to show yourself to be the best caregiver for your children.

 03 of 06

 Parents who hope to win child custody must behave appropriately in court or risk losing the child custody hearing.
 Discuss proper courtroom etiquette with your lawyer to get a better understanding of what is expected, as well as any pitfalls you need to be on the lookout for.
 In addition, do some role playing with your lawyer in advance, if possible, and make sure that you understand the expectations outlined prior to your appearance in court.Continue to 5 of 6 below.

 05 of 06

 Child custody hearings tend to be less adversarial or combative than other types of court cases.
 Parents seeking to win child custody should know what to expect in advance so that they can best be prepared and anticipate each step of the process.
 One detail that many people don't know is that child custody cases are not heard before a jury; that is reserved for criminal cases.
 Your case will be presented in front of the judge, and he or she will make decisions and issue a child custody... order.
 You will have the right to appeal the order, but it will not be decided by a jury.

 06 of 06

 Finally, parents who hope to win child custody should prepare to make a positive first impression.
 Proper courtroom attire should never be overlooked.
 You only get one chance to make a good first impression on the judge.
 Before he hears your case or even knows your child's name, he will form an opinion of you based appearance.
-So talk with your lawyer about what to wear and make sure that you present yourself in the very best light at your child custody hearing.
+So talk to your lawyer about what to wear and make sure that you present yourself in the very best light at your child custody hearing.

 Edited by Jennifer Wolf.